 Dealing with invasive species is one of the challenges that accompanies globalization and in many areas of the world, it’s becoming harder and harder to tackle this issue.
-In the Colorado Lake, 3,000 Koi fish (Japanese carp) are now swarming the water, wiping out native species and dramatically altering the environment.
+In Teller Lake, Colorado, 3,000 Koi fish (Japanese carp) are now swarming the water, wiping out native species and dramatically altering the environment.

 “These are domestic fish actually.These are fish from a store I imagine.
 They can out-compete the native fish.
 They may need to drain the lake to remove the goldfish or using electro fishing, where they stun the fish and remove the invasive species.
 Goldfish are not a native species and are very harmful to the local aquatic ecosystem,” district wildlife manager for Boulder, Kristin Cannon says.
 “We strongly encourage the public not to dump their unwanted pet fish in our waters.
 It is bad for our environment, as well as illegal.”